 The duties of the Nominations/Corporate Governance Committee are to (i) nominate individuals to serve on the Board of Directors and (ii) review and monitor the Company's corporate governance policies, including the Company's trading policy for its directors and executive officers.
 The Nominations/Corporate Governance Committee will not consider nominees recommended by the stockholders of the Company.
-No member of the Nominations/Corporate Governance Committee may be an employee of the Company or of Ethan Allen Inc. The Nominations/Corporate Governance Committee has held an organizational meeting, but has not otherwise transacted any business at this time.

-For fiscal year 2002, all independent directors (meaning directors who are not executives or employees of the Company or associated with any "interested person" as referred to in Article Fifth of the Certificate of Incorporation) received \$8,000 per annum and \$2,500 per meeting of the Board of Directors.
-Each Chairman of a Committee who is an independent director received an additional \$6,000 per annum.
+No member of the Nominations/Corporate Governance Committee may be an employee of the Company or of Ethan Allen Inc. The Nominations/Corporate Governance Committee has held an organizational meeting, but has not otherwise transacted any business at this not executives or employees of the Company or associated with any "interested person" as referred to in Article Fifth of the Amended and Restated Certificate of Incorporation) received \$8,000 per annum and \$2,500 per meeting of the Board of Directors.
+Each Chairman of a committee who is an independent director received an additional \$6,000 per annum.
 Each independent director received \$1,000 for each committee meeting of the Board of Directors held on a date on which a meeting of the Board of Directors was not held.
 In addition, independent directors are eligible for awards of options and stock appreciation rights under the Company's 1992 Stock Option Plan.
 Pursuant to such plan 2,000 options were awarded in fiscal year 2002 to each independent director.